softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 The `id` field is also annotated with the `AUTO_INCREMENT` keyword.
 This means that you don't actually provide the `id` field when you insert a row.
 The database will do that for you using an automatically increasing integer.

+### Changing Tables

+> [!IMPORTANT]
+> Simply changing a "Create Table" statement stored in the code **does not** change the database.
+Read on to understand valid ways to change a SQL table.

+A `CREATE TABLE` statement _only_ does the action implicit in its name.
+If the table already exists (a common scenario), this command will throw an error; its sister, `CREATE TABLE IF NOT EXISTS`, will suppress the error and perform a no-op operation on the database.

 If you need to alter your table you can use an `ALTER TABLE` statement.
 The following example shows you how to add a `nickname` field after the table is created.
 This alteration does not use the `NOT NULL` clause and so all of the existing nickname fields will be set to NULL.
 If a new row is added without specifying the nickname field, it will also be set to NULL.

 ```sql
 ALTER TABLE pet ADD COLUMN nickname VARCHAR(255);
 ```

 If you decide that you want to delete a table then you execute a `DROP TABLE` statement.
+In a development environment where no meaningful data exists to lose, this kind of command is commonly used to allow changes in `CREATE TABLE` statements to take effect.

+> [!CAUTION]
+> Data loss alert!
+Make sure you really want to drop the table before you execute the command, because there is no recovery from this one.

 ```sql
 DROP TABLE pet;
 ```

-Make sure you really want to drop the table before you execute the command, because there is no recovery from this one.

 ### Primary Keys and Indexes